 Zero Discharge of Hazardous Chemicals (ZDHC)

 The ZDHC programme aims to advance towards zero discharge of hazardous chemicals in the textile and footwear value chain to improve the environment and people's wellbeing.
-The ZDHC programme includes a collaboration of 24 signatory brands, 53 value chain affiliates and 15 associates.
+The ZDHC programme includes a collaboration of 28 signatory brands, 81 value chain affiliates, and 17 associates.
 Together, we are working to support implementation of safer chemical management practices.
 C&A was an early signatory to the programme and a founding member of the ZDHC academy.

 ACT (Action, Collaboration, Transformation)

-ACT is an industry-wide collective bargaining agreement working to ensure living wages for garment workers in key sourcing countries.
+ACT works to ensure living wages for garment workers in key sourcing countries.
 Now in its second phase, the multi-stakeholder initiative is establishing programmes and developing responsible purchasing practices for the industry.
 C&A is a founding member.

 The Bangladesh Accord for Fire and Building Safety

 C&A are a founding member of the Bangladesh Accord.
 We were one of the first to sign the Accord, along with 220 other brands, international unions and NGOs in response to the Rana Plaza disaster.
 The Accord is an independent, legally-binding agreement, designed to create a safe and healthy garment industry in Bangladesh.
-We've played an active role in the steering committee, and in June 2017 we helped define how the agreement should be extended past its five-year anniversary.
+We’ve played an active role in the steering committee, we are deeply committed to the good work of the Accord, and we believe it is the best way to address the Bangladesh apparel industry’s fire safety challenges.

 Dutch Textile Covenant